 Attitude Is the Key

-Matthew 19:23-26 Then said Jesus unto his disciples, "Verily I say unto you, That a rich man shall hardly enter into the kingdom of heaven.
-And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God."
-When his disciples heard it, they were exceedingly amazed, saying, "Who then can be saved?"
-But Jesus beheld them, and said unto them, "With men this is impossible; but with God all things are possible."
+Matthew 19:23-26 Then Jesus said to His disciples, "Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
+And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
+When his disciples heard it, they were greatly astonished, saying, "Who then can be saved?"
+But Jesus looked at them, and said to them, "With men this is impossible, but with God all things are possible."

 John sent his disciples to Jesus to ask if He was the Messiah.
 Jesus replies: